winningproduct/learn-portal/models/2-explore/market-segmentation.md

 date: 2019-07-25T15:04:10.000Z
 featuredpost: true
 featuredimage: "/img/segmentation.jpg"
 description: Market segmentation is the process of dividing a target market into smaller, more defined categories.
-It segments customers and audiences into groups that share similar characteristics such as demographics, interests, needs, or location.
+It segments customers and audiences into groups that share similar characteristics, such as demographics, interests, needs, or location.

 tags:
   - Explore